GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/intro.rst

     Labrie, K., Gemini Observatory, 2017, astrodata/doc/ad_UserManual/.

-The Recipe System is Gemini’s new data processing software platform for end-users reducing data on their desktop.
+The Recipe System is Gemini's data processing software platform for end-users reducing data on their computer.
 However, the Recipe System is also designed to form the heart of automated data reduction pipelines.